fooyin/fooyin/README.md

 ## Platform support

-fooyin is developed and supported primarily on Linux, but build configurations and CI workflows are maintained for macOS and Windows.
+fooyin is developed and supported on Linux and Windows.
+Build configurations and CI workflows are also maintained for macOS.

-Official support for Windows and macOS is coming soon.
+Official macOS support is coming soon.

 ## Documentation and support